BinsonBuzz/unraid_rclone_mount/README.md

 This script cleans up the cloud files and actually deletes them - I run this a few times a day.

-Update: The script now cleans the teamdrive.
-Delete the two lines with newPath2 if you don't use a teamdrive

 <b>6.
 Unmount Script</b>

 I use this at array start to make sure all the 'check' files have been removed properly in case of an unclean shutdown, to ensure the next mount goes smoothly.

-Update: delete teamdrive fusermount line if don't need